mckoss/wordle-guesser/README.md

 The pseudo-code would go something like this:

-1. Start with the set of all possible hidden colors.
+1. Start with the set of all possible unknown colors.
 2. Choose a guess, so that *no matter the clue given* for that answer, the number of possibilities remaining would be minimized.
 3. For each possible guess, each possible clue would result in a set of